Unity Catalog GA release note

 Assign and remove metastores for workspaces

-Unity Catalog has two supported access modes when you create a new cluster:
+Unity Catalog requires one of the following access modes when you create a new cluster:

 Languages: SQL or Python